amh21-Ha/alx-pre_course/README.md

 This is my frist time to do
+Clone with HTTPS